Finite morphism

 Summary

 In algebraic geometry, a finite morphism between two affine varieties is a dense regular map which induces isomorphic inclusion between their coordinate rings, such that is integral over .[1]
-This definition can be extended to the quasi-projective varieties, such that a regular map between quasiprojective varieties is finite if any point like has an affine neighbourhood V such that is affine and is a finite map (in view of the previous definition, because it is between affine varieties).[2]
+This definition can be extended to the quasi-projective varieties, such that a regular map between quasiprojective varieties is finite if any point has an affine neighbourhood V such that is affine and is a finite map (in view of the previous definition, because it is between affine varieties).[2]

-Definition by schemes edit
+Definition by schemes

 A morphism f: XY of schemes is a finite morphism if Y has an open cover by affine schemes